shriyagayatri/File-Manipulation/jpg to png converter/Readme.md

-Coverts a group of .jpg files to .png file
+Coverts a group of .jpg files to .png files